TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 ## Backpropagation I - linear activations

 We will be working with a very simple network architecture in this section.
-The architecture is shown in figure X.
+The architecture is shown in figure 2 below:

+{% include image.html url="/assets/backprop/nn_1.svg" description="Fig 2.
+A simple feedforward linear neural network" %}

 There is an input node taking a vector $x_0$, two internal nodes with values $x_1$ and $x_2$ respectively and an output node with value $x_3$ (also denoted as $\hat{y}$).